Frequently Asked Questions (FAQ)

 As seen on a worryingly regular basis.

-For LunyScript’s target audience (simple games, learning projects, prototypes), performance is not a limiting factor.
+For LunyScript’s target audience (simple games, learning projects, prototypes, details), performance is not a limiting factor.

-Join the Discussions to ask questions, share feedback, or propose ideas!
+Join Discord to ask questions, share feedback, or propose ideas! **Join Patreon for news and updates.